-A closer look into DevOps and the benefits it offers
+A closer look into DevOps and MPS and the benefits they offer

 What is DevOps anyway?